Table of Contents

 The most elite snipers in the world carefully hand load their ammo and engage in extensive work to create rounds nearly perfectly identical to each other.
 However, for the most part, commercial match grade ammo is more than sufficient.
 In either case, ready access to bullets and cartridge cases makes a sniper rifle in a weird or obscure caliber more difficult to keep shooting.
 With that in mind, we are only going to focus on popular, common calibers that have literally proven themselves in war and urban street fighting.

-Some of the best sniper rifles on the market
+Best sniper rifles on the market

 Springfield Armory M1A